Best options when living with a Gluten Intolerance

-Celiac Disease affects roughly 3 million Americans.
+Celiac disease is an autoimmune disorder which affects approximately 1 in 100 people within the UK.
 A person suffering from celiac disease cannot consume gluten at any point, or they will experience uncomfortable symptoms which could affect that person’s internal body parts.
 Celiac disease is different from gluten intolerance, however, and the two should not be confused.

 Ingredients of Bread